 As a result of violations involving former head coach Mike Perry, Marist was ineligible to participate in both the 1988 ECACM Tournament and 1988 NCAA Tournament.
 Smits was also suspended for nine games, which he served during his junior year.

-“There was a lot of misunderstanding.
+T. Murray: “There was a lot of misunderstanding.
 Not only by the fact that an American kid would’ve been confused, but an international kid who didn’t understand our system of collegiate athletics.”
-T. Murray

-“I fully understand what happened.
+Smits: “I fully understand what happened.
 At the time, we were just impressionable kids who did what our athletic director told us to do, you know.
 We put our trust into him, and it didn’t work out too good, unfortunately.
 He didn’t know how to deal with it, either.
 He made some wrong choices that ended up costing us.
 Costing me nine games.
 And us.
 Not everyone got suspended maybe, but I know personally I would not have gotten penalized as much as I did if it just did what was right, right from the beginning.
 We were told to say certain things, and we went with it.
 And it backfired on us, unfortunately.”
-Rik Smits

-“Those nine games would’ve been nice to have.
+Smits: “Those nine games would’ve been nice to have.
 I wish I was truthful with the NCAA right from the beginning with the investigation.
 And told them, ‘Hey, Mike Perry gave me a ticket.
 Mike Perry bought me a meal.
 Mike Perry gave me a winter coat.’
 We were told to say something different and that’s what we did.
 Then, later on when they hired an attorney, St. John’s gets in trouble with the NCAA, so they hired the St. John’s attorney.
 And he says: ‘Oh, you got to tell the truth.
 And when they ask you why did you lie the first time, just tell them you were afraid.’
 So, that’s what we did.”
-Smits

-“We didn’t get to play in the ECAC tournament our senior year.
+McDonough: “We didn’t get to play in the ECAC tournament our senior year.
 It was kind of bittersweet.
 You get a taste of it [the NCAA Tournament] our sophomore and junior year and you want a little payback as to how bad we played our junior year against Pitt.
 To show, ‘Hey, we deserved to be here, but we couldn’t because of the violations.’”

-“We really didn’t pay attention to it.
+McDonough: “We really didn’t pay attention to it.
 I can’t really remember when exactly the penalty came down and when we knew what was going happen.
 But we were good, so that kind of overshadowed the glooming end of our careers.”
-McDonough

-“It was a disappointment obviously to walk into that type of situation.
+Bower: “It was a disappointment obviously to walk into that type of situation.
 What we focused on, instead of that, was the schedule we had put in place.
 It was highlighted with marquee matchups because of the abilities of Rik and some of the other players.
 We had a home-and-home series with the University of Miami that featured Rik playing against Tito Horford, two of the best big men in college basketball.
 Other games like that that were great games to play, great challenges, and that’s what we focused on.”
-Jeff Bower

-“From an individual standpoint, we didn’t really change with Rik and that team.
+Bower: “From an individual standpoint, we didn’t really change with Rik and that team.
 The goal was to continue to work and get as far along in improving as possible.
 The Draft was not the center point of anything that we did at that point.
 We were certainly aware of it and tried to bring some elements in that we thought would maybe be beneficial for him.
 We had a number of NBA scouts and team officials spend time with us, come to practices, watch practices, sit and talk afterwards about different things they thought would be helpful that would make a better transition to the NBA.”
-Bower

-“He created a huge buzz on campus especially our senior year.
+McDonough: “He created a huge buzz on campus especially our senior year.
 That’s when the talks started of him becoming a first round NBA draft pick.
 And as the year progressed, it started to get into the top 15, top 10, top five pick, and that created a huge buzz around the school.”
-John McDonough

 Rik Smits: “I didn’t really look into the future.
 I didn’t think, ‘Hey man, I’m going to get drafted.
 I’m going to make the NBA.’
 That was never a goal.
 That was never even thought.
 I just kind of took things as they came, lived in the moment and went with it.”

-“I just focused on winning Marist games.
+Smits: “I just focused on winning Marist games.
 I never, even when it was after my senior year, I didn’t think I was going get drafted that high, and there really was no focus on it.
 In the back of my mind, I didn’t believe it was ever going to happen.”
-Smits

 Rik Smits ends his Marist career with a record of 18-9 in the regular season.
 Marist finishes first in the ECACM regular season but is disqualified from postseason play.